 The proposed IPCEI on Microelectronics and Communications Technologies (ME/CT) addresses important structural challenges to unlock the full potential of microelectronics and communication technologies for the downstream industry and Europe’s society.
 It is a response to Europe’s need to overcome market as well as coordination failures.
 Microelectronic components connect our lives by connecting the physical with the digital world.
 They “Sense, Think, Act, and Communicate".
 For each of these functions dedicated technologies and specialized know-how as well as high-performance equipment and materials are needed.

 The following “Chapeau Text” demonstrates how microelectronics and communications technologies will enable key policy objectives of Europe.
-The document gives an overview of the current state-of-play of the sector, explains the necessary technologies, and calls for action to create an ambitious, speedy, sufficiently funded, and at the same time realistic IPCEI for Microelectronics and Communications Technology, driven by the needs of industry.
+The document gives an overview of the current state-of-play of the sector, explains the necessary technologies, and calls for action to create an ambitious, speedy, sufficiently funded, and at the same time realistic IPCEI for Microelectronics and Communications Technology, driven by the needs of industry and European society.
 In some technological areas, Europe has worldwide competitive positions which must be constantly advanced and expanded, but there are also acute vulnerabilities and dependencies in other areas which must be eliminated or reduced.
-Therefore, IPCEI brings together industrial stakeholders from the whole semiconductor value chain – from raw materials to final systems – and Member States from across the EU.
+Therefore, IPCEI brings together industrial stakeholders and RTOs from the whole semiconductor value chain – from raw materials to final systems – and Member States from across the EU.
 We all together can contribute with our strength, while promoting pan-European collaboration, overcome weaknesses, and create value in all our societies.

-Companies described below (see XX) intend to participate to an integrated project on Microelectronics and Communications Technologies (the “Integrated Project”) further to the Communication of the European Commission (the “Commission”) on the criteria for the analysis of the compatibility with the internal market of State aid to promote the execution of important projects of common European interest (“IPCEI”) (the “IPCEI Communication”).
+Companies and research organizations described below (see XX) intend to participate to an integrated project on Microelectronics and Communications Technologies (the “Integrated Project”) further to the Communication of the European Commission (the “Commission”) on the criteria for the analysis of the compatibility with the internal market of State aid to promote the execution of important projects of common European interest (“IPCEI”) (the “IPCEI Communication”).
 This Integrated Project meets the eligibility and compatibility criteria described in the IPCEI Communication:

 It contributes to the objectives of the European Union (“EU“)and has a significant impact on competitiveness and sustainable growth of the EU, addressing societal values,